GEODE-project/perdido-geoparsing-notebook/README.md

-# Perdido Geoparsing Notebook
+# Tutorial Geoparsing Notebook

-Jupyter notebook for geoparsing French historical documents with the PERDIDO Geoparser.
+Jupyter notebook for geoparsing French historical documents with the [PERDIDO Geoparser](https://github.com/ludovicmoncla/perdido).

-This notebook is proposed by [L. Moncla](https://ludovicmoncla.github.io/) and [K. McDonough](https://www.turing.ac.uk/people/researchers/katherine-mcdonough) as part of the [GéoDISCO](https://www.msh-lse.fr/projets/geodisco/) and [GEODE](https://geode-project.github.io/) projects.
+This notebook is proposed by [L. Moncla](https://ludovicmoncla.github.io/) (INSA Lyon) and [K. McDonough](https://www.turing.ac.uk/people/researchers/katherine-mcdonough) (The Alan Turing Institute) as part of the [GEODE](https://geode-project.github.io/) project.

 ## Overview

+In this tutorial, we demonstrate how to use a custom version of the [Perdido](https://github.com/ludovicmoncla/perdido) geoparser python library developed in the framework of the [GEODE](https://geode-project.github.io) project.
+We will use texts from Diderot and d’Alembert’s Encyclopédie as a case study for querying a corpus and wrangling geoparsed data.
+We will also compare Perdido’s NER annotations (e.g. its output) to the results of other well-known python NER libraries ([spaCy](https://spacy.io) and [Stanza](https://stanfordnlp.github.io/stanza/index.html)).

 In this tutorial, we'll learn about a few different things.